HarshChaudhari2004/HarshChaudhari2004/README.md

 - 👋 Hi, I’m @HarshChaudhari2004
 - 👀 I’m interested in ...
-Coding
+Coding and Video Editing...much more
 - 🌱 I’m currently learning ...
 Python
 - 💞️ I’m looking to collaborate on ...
+- 👨‍🎓 Currently pursuing B.E from Datta meghe College of Engineering
 - 📫 How to reach me ...
 E-mail me on harshrchaudhari2004@gmail.com

 <!---